Home » The Philippines » How to sell property in the Philippines: A comprehensive 7-step guide

 Can foreigners sell property in the Philippines?

-Foreigners who legally own property in the Philippines can sell their property, including condominium units, houses, and other real estate.
+Foreigners who legally own property in the Philippines can sell their property, including condominium units, houses, and other real estate types.
 The selling process for foreigners follows the standard legal procedures as for Filipino citizens, including settling any taxes and fees, preparing the necessary documentation, and legally transferring ownership to the buyer.

 Can foreigners sell land in the Philippines?

 Foreigners are generally not allowed to own land in the Philippines, but they can legally own buildings or houses on the land.
 If a foreigner has legally acquired land through inheritance or previously held Filipino citizenship, they can sell the land in the Philippines.
-The procedure of selling land in the Philippines as a foreigner is the same as for Filipino citizens.
+The procedure for selling land in the Philippines as a foreigner is the same as for Filipino citizens.

 Requirements for selling property or land in the Philippines